-- AASB 16, and amortisation of Bed Licences has had the impact of reducing the net asset position of the Company by \$4,735,712 (2021: \$1,294,652) which are merely accounting adjustments with no cash impact, therefore not affecting the ability of the company to continue as a going concern and pay their debts as and when they fall due; and - The company continues to receive the support of related parties.
+- Amortisation of Bed Licences has had the impact of reducing the net asset position of the Company by \$4,242,133 (2023: \$4,219,130) which are merely accounting adjustments with no cash impact, therefore not affecting the ability of the company to continue as a going concern and pay their debts as and when they fall due; and - The company continues to receive the support of related parties.
 The continued operations of the company are dependent upon receipt of ongoing operational funding from the Department of Health and Aged Care.